The Value of Value

 Second novelists want book number two to be better than book one, and better received.

-Every aspiration is perfectly reasonable, but how often do we examine what lies behind it?
+Aspiration is fine, but how often do we examine what lies behind it?

 Here are a few ideas...

-1. Value your words by getting them down, no matter how frivilous, or how amateur they seem to you at the time.
+1. Value your words by writing them down, no matter how you feel about them at the time.

 2. Value your time by carving out writing time, every day without exception.